Frequently Asked Questions

 We do allow credit card payments.
-The University accepts VISA, MC, Discover and AMEX for payments made at the Cashier’s Window as well as payments made via the student portal and online or at the kiosk located at the Business Office window.
+The University accepts VISA, MC, Discover and AMEX for payments via the student portal and online or at the kiosk located at the Business Office window.
 No credit card payments will be accepted at the Business Office window.
 For security purposes, payments are not accepted over the phone.

 How can I check the account balance on the student account?

 Your student can give you access to their account via the self-service portal.
 We also currently send out monthly statements to the student’s home address.
 We ask that you review these statements to verify that all the charges are correct.

 Back to top

 Why is the balance on my first statement so different from the balance we figured on the Payment Options Brochure?

 The first statement that you receive during the first week of July will show the actual charges that have been assessed to your student account as well as any aid that is expected.
 Some aid cannot be credited to the student account until the week before school begins.
 Most of this aid should show as anticipated aid on the billing statement.
 However, some aid, such as outside scholarships or aid still in process waiting on forms or approvals, may not show on the billing statement.
 This aid should appear on the August statement.
 If there is still anticipated aid on the September statement, you should contact the Financial Services Office to confirm there are no missing forms that would prohibit the aid from disbursing to the student account.

 Back to top